swj1442291549/pydolphot/README.md

 rm -rf stdatu.stsci.edu
 ```

-If it's the first time, remember to setup `dol` variable to the location of this repository on your computer.
+If it's the first time you use the code, remember to setup `dol` variable to the location of this repository on your computer.
 Here I show an example using `bash`
 ```bash
 export dol="/data/Github/pydolphot"
 ```

 ### Run the dolphot
+`dol.py` combine all the procedures into one file
 ```bash
 python $dol/dol.py
 ```